marwankhalid9876/EthereumTokenGenerator/contracts/readmeERC721.md

 setApprovalForAll (address to, bool approved)
 Sets or unsets the approval of a given operator An operator is allowed to transfer all tokens of the sender on their behalf.

-balanceOf(address owner)  returns uint256
+balanceOf(address owner)  returns uint256  C
 Gets the balance of the specified address.

-ownerOf(uint256 tokenId)   returns address
+ownerOf(uint256 tokenId)   returns address   C
 Gets the owner of the specified token ID.

-inWlist(address add) returns bool checks if add is in whitelist
+inWlist(address add) returns bool      C checks if add is in whitelist

-isApprovedForAll(address owner, address operator) returns bool Tells whether an operator is approved by a given owner.
+isApprovedForAll(address owner, address operator) returns bool      C Tells whether an operator is approved by a given owner.

-ownedTokens (address add) returns unit256[] returns the owned tokens of “add”
+ownedTokens (address add) returns unit256[]      C returns the owned tokens of “add”

-tokenURI(uint256 tokenId) returns string
-Returns the URI for a given token ID.
+tokenURI(uint256 tokenId) returns string        C Returns the URI for a given token ID.
 May return an empty string.

+getApproved(uint256 tokenId)  returns address    C Gets the approved address for a token ID, or zero if no address set Reverts if the token ID does not exist.